foundersandcoders/coursebook/src/course/handbook/pair-programming.md

 ## Learning Outcomes

-- Learn a variety of techniques for how to pair programme
+- Learn a variety of techniques for how to pair program
 - Feel more comfortable with pairing
 - Understand the benefits of pairing

 ## Task

-1. Find a partner and work from one computer together (close the other laptop)
+1. Find a partner and work from one screen together (close the other laptop or share your screen)
 2. Choose a 8kyu kata on codewars, preferably one that neither of you have completed before
 3. Read through the [different pair programming methods](#methods) & choose one that you want to try
 4. Attempt the kata, using this pair programming method.